ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 affordable sensors can enable a quadcopter to fly in a GPS-denied environment without the use of LiDAR, which is typically an order of magnitude more expensive.

-`FIXME: put more here about the project's goals.`

 ## Ethical Implications